 What’s the story on this one?
-This was exactly the question I was asking myself as I left a customer I had in Dallas, TX.
-As soon as I exited their parking lot low and behold there was a 1980 Datsun 280ZX sitting on a flatbed in a random parking lot across the street.
-There were other businesses in the complex however this was parked nearby some vacant offices.
+That’s what I asked myself when I left a customer in Dallas, TX, in route to my next stop.
+As soon as I exited the parking lot, low and behold there she was, a 1980 Datsun 280ZX sitting on a flatbed in a random parking lot across the street.
+There were other businesses in the complex but this one sat alone parked near some vacant offices.

-When I pulled in the lot and got out of my van I actually looked around for someone to ask the very thing that I was thinking but nobody was there.
+When I pulled in the lot and jumped out of my van, I actually looked for someone to get more info but nobody was there.

-Typically I would try to keep my Nikon camera on me for special occasions like this one but on this particular day, I rushed out of the house leaving it behind.
-This meant my iPhone had the job of capturing this awesome car.
+Normally I try to keep my high-powered Nikon DSLR with me for special occasions like this but on this day, I rushed out leaving it behind.
+Therefore my phone had the job of capturing this awesome car.

-I was able to take a closer look at the car and capture a few shots and noticed that the paint was a mist metallic burgundy which appeared to be all original.
+I took a closer look and captured a few shots and noticed that the paint was a mist metallic burgundy which appeared to be all original.

 The body was straight and did not appear to have been in any wrecks.
-Unfortunately since it was on a flatbed I did not get to see the interior.
+Unfortunately, since the car was on a flatbed I could not see the interior.

-As a kid back in the 1980’s the 280ZX was definitely in my top 5.
-Years later my ultimate dream machine that I really wanted was the Nissan 300ZX but that was out of my budget; fortunately, some time later I was blessed with a 91′ Eagle Talon TSi AWD Turbo, and man do I sure wish that I still had that car, but I digress.
+Back in the day, about the mid 1980’s the 280ZX was definitely in my top 5.
+Years later my ultimate dream machine was the Nissan 300ZX but that was out of budget; fortunately, some time later I was blessed with a 91′ Eagle Talon TSi AWD Turbo, man I wish that I still had that ride but I digress.

-Honestly, I might just go back tomorrow to see if I am lucky enough to meet the owner and perhaps make an offer, in the meantime check out the rest of my pictures in the below gallery.
+I might just go back tomorrow to see if I am lucky enough to meet the owner and perhaps make an offer, in the meantime enjoy the pics and tell me about your favorite car find.